lobneroO/PersonalRunningOrderTool/README.md

       `axis_bl.set_ylim(27.3, 10.9)`
   Change these limits to what you need.
 Note that a wrap around for the clock is not yet supported, so if a band plays from 23:00 to 1:00, your limit would be at 25 rather than 1 (though it is advisable to add a bit of a margin, e.g. 25.3).
-- _The program does not exit when I close the main window_

-  This seems to be a Tkinter problem, which is the GUI Framework used for PRO.
-  The program does not use horrific amounts of system resources, so I will not prioritize this highly for now.
-  You should be able to close the program with chosen task manager, if it hasn't closed automatically.
-  * This will be fixed in version 0.4. *

 # Building the project
 The project releases are created with PyInstaller on Arch Linux and through Wine on Windows.